korbexmachina/blog/content/posts/Go Archive It!.md

 "compress/gzip"
 ```

 In order to create the tar files I simply had to iterate through a directory structure and add each file using a tar writer.
-Most of the code I actually had to write for this was just making sure each operation happened in the correct order, and that all the possible errors were handled. the code for gzipping the `.tar` files was similar, and I was able to simply chain the two writers together in order to achieve the desired result.
+Most of the code I actually had to write for this was just making sure each operation happened in the correct order, and that all the possible errors were handled.
+The code for gzipping the `.tar` files was similar, and I was able to simply chain the two writers together in order to achieve the desired result.

 `archive.go` has several helper functions for creating the archive, but only two exposed functions `Archive` and `Cleanup`